 NGOs are especially key in helping raise awareness with children, parents, teachers and other stakeholders.
 As a society, we need to include this taboo topic in the educational curriculum, making it possible for open discussion.
 By following guidelines and using appropriate means to convey the severity of the topic we can promote open dialogue while providing much-needed resources.

 What topics should you think about covering or updating?

 - Educate children as well as parents/guardians on the forms of cybercrimes: grooming, sextortion, live streaming

 - Increase knowledge of the impact of online child abuse and exploitation have on victims

 - How children should protect themselves and what bad actors do

 - Ensure they have the essential understanding of what, how and where to report

 - Provide prevention resources (numerous countries have dedicated website contact points for individuals that have a sexual interest in children)

 The prevalence of CSAM online is growing, and it is essential that we open up and continue this discussion.
-Understand your role and challenges faced in setting up a hotline in our next introductory seminar.
+Understand your role and challenges faced in setting up a hotline by contacting our Network Expansion team.

 There are two ways to create public knowledge of CSAM.
 The first is to raise awareness of what CSAM is and the second is to develop and implement educational reforms.'